meaton212/Raman_Code_Analysis/README.md

 The user also has the option to locate and plot the statistical distribution of the RBM modes (optional)

+Additionally, the Raman code will plot the spectra for each file in several plots, if the user wishes
+* Raw Spectra
+* Normalize Spectra
+* Average Spectra for each file
+* Spectral Range for Intensity Ratio

 The user can plot Raman maps of specific spectral features for samples where the spatial arrangement is relevant, such as in the case of controlled patterning of nanomaterials.